Second Nature logo

 So, Mounjaro has a dual function that mimics two hormones in the body that support blood glucose levels and weight loss.

-Saxenda is manufactured by Novo Nordisk, while Mounjaro is by Eli Lilly.
+Novo Nordisk manufactures Saxenda, while Mounjaro is by Eli Lilly.
 The active ingredient in Mounjaro is tirzepatide and liraglutide in Saxenda.

 Mounjaro and Saxenda are approved for individuals living with type 2 diabetes in the U.S.